 - So, that being the case, there just is less capacity for change in our organisations at a time when the pace of change continues to accelerate.
 (Guardian, 2021)

 Successful organisational change methodologies need to take into account our level of calm, wellbeing and psychological safety

 If our organisational change methodologies and toolkits incorporated ways to both assess and address our sense of calm, wellbeing and ‘psychological safety’ (which underpins capacity and ultimately performance) we’d be OK – but they don’t.
 And trying to address a capacity issue with better engagement, fuller communication, and more accessible learning is like trying to get two litres of water into a one litre container by heating the water.
 It’s not going to happen.

-For more information on our approach to Brain-Friendly Change, please get in touch with firstname.lastname@example.org.
+You can view our video below for more information on Brain-Friendly Change or get in touch with firstname.lastname@example.org to discuss further.

 the Guardian.
 2021.
 Peter Diamandis: ‘In the next 10 years, we’ll reinvent every industry’. [online] Available at: <https://www.theguardian.com/technology/2020/jan/25/peter-diamandis-future-faster-think-interview-ai-industry> [Accessed 12 May 2021].

 Harvard Business Review.
 2021.
 Overloaded Circuits: Why Smart People Underperform. [online] Available at: <https://hbr.org/2005/01/overloaded-circuits-why-smart-people-underperform> [Accessed 12 May 2021].